 Diego Costa (left) of Chelsea in action during a pre-season friendly match against Rapid Vienna (Getty Images)

-Of that duo, Costa is the one the bookmakers prefer, his odds being less than half those of Sanchez, mainly because he is an automatic choice to lead the line for runaway league leaders Chelsea whereas the Chilean sometimes has to play in support of Arsenal’s Olivier Giroud or Danny Welbeck, while the Blues are showing no signs that their goalscoring will dry up.
+Costa's odds are shorter than those of Sanchez, mainly because he is an automatic choice to lead the line for runaway league leaders Chelsea whereas the Chilean sometimes plays in support of Arsenal’s Danny Welbeck or Olivier Giroud, while the Blues are showing no signs that their goalscoring will dry up.